Last Updated on October 26, 2023 by Sorin Petroj

 How to fix shoulder pain?

 You need to engage in specific workout exercises for shoulders that are rotated internally (towards the body’s center).
-Internally rotated shoulders are usually a sign of weak back muscles because they are underused.
+Internally rotated shoulders usually indicate weak back muscles because they are underused.

-These workout exercises help in the proper alignment of your shoulders and strengthen both internal and external muscles of your upper body and the rotator cut off.
+These workout exercises help properly align your shoulders and strengthen both the internal and external muscles of your upper body and the rotator cut-off.

 Such drills include foam rolling, pull-ups, seated cable rows, and mobility exercises like band pull-apart.
 Consistently accommodating these into your workouts 3-5 times a week gradually bulletproofs your shoulders.